typpo/quickchart-docs/documentation/integrations/zapier/index.md

 The results should look similar to above.
 The action outputs a URL.
 Going to this URL will load a chart image.

+As of writing, Zapier deletes images after a few months.
+If you wish to use the Zapier-generated image for longer, you should consider an additional action that uploads the image to more permanent storage.

 ### Alternative: Choose a built-in configuration

 If you just want a simple chart, there are some built-in chart types that you can use to avoid having to create a JSON configuration.
 However, if you want the full range of chart customization, you'll have to construct a configuration yourself as described above (it's not so bad!).